Explore The Five Students

 About Thomas Hardy

-When considering this poem it is useful to be aware of some details of the poet’s life.
+When considering ‘The Five Students,’ it is useful to be aware of some details of the poet’s life.
 Born in Dorset in 1840, Hardy grew up in the countryside and his love of nature never waned.
 His unwavering eye allowed him to succinctly capture the subtle shifts in the changing of the seasons which a town-dweller may have missed.

 Thomas Hardy was a man of great contradictions.
 Though he remained a churchgoer all his life, ultimately his pessimism, fuelled in part by the Napoleonic and later the First World War, led to him becoming agnostic.
-He eschewed many traditional Victorian values, particularly in regard to the patriarchal nature of society and in his novels he often featured women who defied the stereotypes as his main protagonists.
+He eschewed many traditional Victorian values, particularly in regard to the patriarchal nature of society, and in his novels, he often featured women who defied the stereotypes as his main protagonists.
+You can read more poetry from Thomas Hardy here.

 Although his marriage to Emma Gifford was increasingly unhappy towards the end, when she died suddenly in 1912 he was consumed with grief.
 Despite marrying Florence Henniker with whom he had been deeply in love for years, he mourned Emma for the rest of his life and felt extremely guilty for any pain he may have caused her.